aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/ipv6-acls.md

     # IPv6 extended access-lists supporting substitution on certain fields.
     # These access-lists can be referenced under network services `svis` using `ipv6_acl_in` / `ipv6_acl_out`, and will only be configured on devices where they are in use.
     #
-    # The substitution is useful when assigning the same access-list on multiple interfaces where certain fields (e.g. interface_ip) require unique values.
+    # The substitution is useful when assigning the same access-list on multiple interfaces where certain fields require unique values.
     # When using substitution, the interface name will be appended to the ACL name.
+    #
+    # The "interface_ip" substitution field is resolved from `ipv6_address` set on the SVI.
+    # If `ipv6_address` is not set, the first entry of `ipv6_address_virtuals` is used as a fallback.
+    # If neither is set, the substitution will fail with an error.
     ipv6_acls:

         # Access-list name.